How can I Improve my Zoom Experience?

 - Connect an ethernet cable into your computer and turn off WiFi.
 Instructors should always use a wired Ethernet connection when holding virtual classes via Zoom.
 Many connectivity issues in Zoom are caused by poor and unstable WiFi networks.

-- Also, check out the support page Are you are having internet connectivity issues? for a list of Internet Service Providers offering free, extended, or enhanced services during the COVID pandemic.
+- Also, check out the support page Are you are having internet connectivity issues? for a list of tips to get the best WiFi experience possible.

 Update the Zoom software (client) on your computer